chenqiann/AnimeInterp-Reading/README.md

 input: $I_{0}$, $I_{1}$, $f^{'}\_{0\rightarrow1}$, $f^{'}\_{1\rightarrow0}$ - input images and fine flow computed by RFR module

 output: $\hat{I}_{1/2}$ - interpolated image

+In this part, '.' refer to directry models.

 Generate the intermediate frame by using the splatting and synthesis strategy of Soft-Splat[[6]](#references).